-The Linq team consists of hardware, software, and application engineers (here in the US) from the facilities industry who design, manufacture, and install the systems throughout the US and abroad.
+The Linq team consists of hardware, software, and application engineers (here in the US) from the facilities industry who have designed, manufactured, and installed systems throughout the US and abroad.

 Our goal is to work with clients and partners to help solve business problems by harnessing the power of the cloud.